|Nutritional Guidelines (per serving)|

 You can use strong coffee, but espresso is best, especially because of the wonderful aroma it imparts.
-It is sweet as is, however, it is even better with some heavy cream or condensed milk.
-Cream goes well with the texture of the jelly and of course complements the flavor of coffee very well.
+It is sweet as is, but it is even better with some heavy cream or condensed milk.
+Cream goes well with the texture of the jelly and complements the flavor of coffee very well.

 When you are making the jelly, be aware that it needs to harden in a container.
 A shallow pan works well to create a thin layer of jelly (about 1 inch thick) which you then cut into cubes.
 You can also use other containers, such as small bowls or cups, and serve the jelly without cutting.